chevron-down Created with Sketch Beta.

 • Minimize the use of caffeine

-• Ensure that external distractions that can produce awakenings (smartphone alerts, telephone calls, doorbells, pagers) are managed
+• Ensure that external distractions that can produce awakenings (smartphone alerts, telephone calls, doorbells) are managed

-• Exercise early; heavy exercise can contribute to difficulty sleeping plus increase risk of injury
+• Exercise early; heavy exercise can contribute to difficulty sleeping plus increases risk of injury

 When Do You Need a Sleep Medicine Evaluation?

-If despite getting the right number of hours of sleep and following the right sleep hygiene, you are still feeling sleepy throughout the day, it is important to be evaluated by your primary care physician or by a sleep physician to make sure no sleep disorders are present that affect your sleep.
+If, despite getting the right number of hours of sleep and following the right sleep hygiene, you are still feeling sleepy throughout the day, it is important to be evaluated by your primary care physician or a sleep physician to ensure that no sleep disorders are present that affect your sleep.
 Below are the more common pathologies.

-• Restless legs syndrome.
-This disorder can occur in 5–10 percent of the general population, and it can be associated with difficulty initiating sleep.
-Patients usually complain of an irresistible urge to move the legs during prolonged periods of lying down, usually in the evening.
+This disorder can occur in 5–10 percent of the general population and is associated with difficulty initiating sleep.
+Patients usually complain of an irresistible urge to move their legs during prolonged periods of lying down, usually in the evening.
 It is twice as common for women to have this disorder.
 Eighty percent of the time, it is associated with leg movements through the night and while sleeping, which is called periodic limb movement disorder.

-• Parasomnias.
 These disorders are not usually associated with excessive sleepiness.
-This includes REM (rapid eye movement)-behavior disorder (acting dreams in the second half of the sleep period), as well as patients with non-REM parasomnias such as sleepwalking, sleep-related eating disorder, and sleep terrors.
+This includes REM (rapid eye movement) behavior disorder (acting dreams in the second half of the sleep period) and patients with non-REM parasomnias such as sleepwalking, sleep-related eating disorder, and sleep terrors.

 Sleep well.